Marvin incorporates a variety of ideas from behavioral psychology to help you get more done and feel better while doing it.

 When it comes to productivity we believe: different things work for different people.
 While there are definitely big productivity concepts that work for the majority of people (like planning your day!), ultimately our brains and lives are all unique and there is not one system that will work perfectly for every person.

 So instead of forcing anyone to stick to an established productivity system, we want to give people the flexibility to customize their experience so they can come up with a unique system that works for them.

 Most of Marvin’s features are wrapped up in what we call "strategies".

 Strategies can be enabled/disabled on an individual basis and a lot of them can even be customized.
 Combining different strategies allows you to build a unique system that works for you.

 Trying out different workflows couldn't be easier in Marvin as you can switch things up with one click, anytime.
 It's the perfect place to perform productivity experiments.
 After all, trying different setups and analyzing the results is the only way to really know what works for you.

 What kind of strategies are there?

 Each strategy adds a unique feature to Marvin and is designed to help with a set of specific productivity challenges: beating procrastination, making progress on important projects, prioritizing tasks, managing your time and much more.
+They all have tags so it is easier to find the ones you need.
 Here is a list of our current strategies.
 We are releasing new strategies every few weeks.

 This principle is very far reaching and influenced many decisions about we designed Marvin.
 But it's also an important principle to help guide you in the way you use Marvin.
 Basically, the idea is that everything should be set up in a way that makes it as easy as possible to get work done.